Our response

 Now, we have a concrete opportunity to change this: the new UK Government is putting together its Cancer Plan for England.

-We must raise our voices louder than ever before to make sure that pancreatic cancer finally gets the attention it deserves in this plan.
-The Government’s survey is open until the end of April.
-Will you you help us to raise our voices?
+We are raising our voices louder than ever before to make sure that pancreatic cancer finally gets the attention it deserves in this plan.

 The Government has laid out an ambition to reform the NHS in England, and as part of this, it will put forward a new cancer plan with the aim of reducing the number of lives lost to cancer over the next decade.